joepetrowski/opengov-cli/README.md

           Do not print batch calls.
 Defaults to false --output <OUTPUT>
           Form of output. `AppsUiLink` or `CallData`.
-Defaults to Apps UI -h, --help
+Defaults to Apps UI --light-client
+          Use light client endpoints instead of RPC for PAPI links -h, --help
           Print help
 ```